-Your complement system is made up of a group of protein molecules in your bloodstream that helps your immune system remove harmful pathogens (viruses, bacteria, and other germs) and other foreign substances from your body.
+Your complement system consists of a group of important proteins in your bloodstream.
+These proteins help your immune system fight off harmful invaders, such as bacteria, and other foreign substances.

-The complement component 4 test requires no preparation and carries few risks.
-Samples from your blood test will be sent to a laboratory for analysis, and the results will be forwarded to your doctor.
+The complement C4 test only requires basic preparation and carries few risks.
+The sample of your blood will be sent to a laboratory for analysis.
+The results will then be sent to your doctor.

-Your doctor may order a complement test if you’re experiencing symptoms that could indicate an autoimmune disease, such as:
+The complement C4 test is one of the most frequently used complement component tests.
+Your doctor may order a complement C4 test if you’re experiencing symptoms that indicate an autoimmune disease.
+These symptoms may include:

 - extreme fatigue

 - joint pain